Head-On Collision Claims in Ada, OK

 No crash type carries a higher fatality rate than head-on collisions.
-While head-on crashes are statistically rare, they’re catastrophically over-represented in fatal crash statistics.
+The fatality rate for head-on collisions far exceeds any other crash type.
 The physics of two vehicles colliding directly is brutal.
-A local attorney experienced with head-on crash cases builds these cases around the actual physics and the actual law.
+A local attorney experienced with head-on crash cases knows how to navigate the unique investigation, liability, and damages issues these cases involve.

 Why Head-On Collisions Are So Deadly